nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="GoPhase2.svg" alt="Ask for a revision for phase 2" width="400"/>

-* Replace the text with the message below, changing XX in the message.
+* Replace the text with the message below, changing NN, XX, and your signature in the message.

 ```
 ----------- BEGINNING OF EMAIL ------------

-Subject: TheoretiCS #**N**: Phase 1 results
+Subject: TheoretiCS #**NN**: Phase 1 results

 Title: **XX**